gke/UAVXArm/wiki/UAVXFrSkyTelemetry.md

 # UAVX Telemetry Only for OpenTx #

 This version generates V2 FrSky telemetry for transmitters with OpenTx V2.1 onwards.
+A Smart Port version may follow.

 ## Frsky Protocol ##